One Of Our Favorite Characters Is Back — & It Doesn't Look Good For The Liars

 Here are our 29 top questions while watching tonight's episode:

-2. Why is Ali the only one who realised Elliott's key card would be useful?
+2. Why is Ali the only one who realized Elliott's key card would be useful?

 3. How is Emily (Shay Mitchell) messing up continually?
 Her going to Toby with the information on Elliott means that he's leading a manhunt on the very person they just murdered.